-In 2020 and beyond, Sustainability is Profitability
+In 2021 Sustainability is Profitability for Industry-Leading Shippers

-Sustainable Supply Chains are the Future
+Sustainable Supply Chains are the Future of Consumer Demand

 Read about the importance of prioritizing scope 3 emissions, and the role that transportation plays in that, here.

-Most impressive from a business standpoint is the fact that companies of all sizes understand that success on sustainability metrics has a real, bottom-line impact.
+In fact, many companies of all sizes understand that success on sustainability metrics has a real, bottom-line impact.
 As consultants Doug and Polly White of Whitestone Partners wrote in Entrepreneur:

 “We view sustainability in the same light as quality.
 Sustainability, if properly implemented, cannot only be free, it can be profitable.”

-4 Benefits of Green Initiatives for the Supply Chain
+4 Benefits of Sustainable Supply Chain Management

 The benefits of sustainability efforts reach organization-wide: